CBLA-FM: 99.1 FM

 In 1946, CBL-FM was launched, bringing the CBC's FM network (now known as CBC Music) to Toronto.
 It originally broadcast on the same 99.1 MHz frequency now used by CBLA, but moved to 94.1 in 1966.
 99.1 was vacant until 1977, when it was assigned to the CKO radio network.
 CKO ceased operations in 1989, and the frequency was again vacant until it was assigned to CBLA.

 CBL established a large low-power relay transmitter (LPRT) network in Northern and Central Ontario during the 1950s and '60s.
 These transmitters, all on AM frequencies, mainly rebroadcast the CBL signal but also offered some separate regional programming directed towards the regions served by the LPRT network in place of some local Toronto programming.
 One example of this was the daily Northern Ontario Report, which aired in the late afternoon.
-Most of these LPRT network transmitters now rebroadcast CBCS in Sudbury or CBQT in Thunder Bay.
+Most of these LPRT network transmitters now rebroadcast CBCS-FM in Sudbury or CBQT-FM in Thunder Bay.
 Some of these transmitters have switched to FM as well, or have been shut down as FM transmitters covering areas served by multiple AM transmitters have signed on.

 In 1997, CBL applied to the Canadian Radio-television and Telecommunications Commission for conversion to FM.
 740's daytime signal easily covered Buffalo, New York; Erie, Pennsylvania and Youngstown, Ohio.
 It was also powerful enough to serve as the CBC outlet for the Waterloo Region as well.
 Its nighttime signal reached much of the eastern half of North America (including three-fourths of Canada).
 However, radio frequency interference made the station nearly unlistenable in some parts of downtown Toronto.
 In a controversial decision, the CBC was awarded the 99.1 frequency over Milestone Radio, which had applied to open an urban music station, and which would have been the first station operating under that format in Canada, to serve the city's large black community.
 Adding to the controversy of the CBC being awarded a station on the FM band in the country's biggest market, 99.1 was believed at the time to be the last available FM frequency in the city.
 On April 19, 1998, the new FM signal signed on for the first time, and began simulcasting CBL.

-On June 18, 1999, the station completed its move to FM, adopting the CBLA call letters.
+On June 18, 1999, the station completed its move to FM, adopting the callsign CBLA-FM.
 CBL 740 remained in operation for an additional day, broadcasting a recorded loop listing alternative FM frequencies for any remaining listeners.
 The final announcement ran thus: